karatelabs/karate/README.md

 * share and re-use test utilities or 'helper' functionality across your organization

 In real-life scripts, you would typically also use this capability of Karate to [`configure headers`](#configure-headers) where the specified JavaScript function uses the variables that result from a [sign in](#calling-other-feature-files) to manipulate headers for all subsequent HTTP requests.

+And it is worth mentioning that the Karate [configuration 'bootstrap'](#configuration) routine is itself a JavaScript function.

 ### The `karate` object
 A JavaScript function at runtime has access to a utility object in a variable named: `karate`.
 This provides the following methods: